TMC Copyright Infringement and File Sharing Policy

-Any activity that violates these protections, such as downloading, copying, reproducing, and/or sharing copyrighted works without the owner's explicit permission, is in violation of United State law and is not an acceptable use of the Thomas More College network or resources.
+Any activity that violates these protections is in violation of United State law and is not an acceptable use of the Thomas More College network or resources.

 In addition, violations of copyright law can lead to criminal charges and civil penalties.
 Under current copyright law, criminal cases of copyright violation carry a penalty of up to five (5) years in prison and a $250,000 fine.
-Civil penalties for copyright infringement include a minimum fine of $750 for each work.
-While criminal prosecution for illegal downloading is rare, civil law suits are quite common.
+Civil penalties for copyright infringement include a minimum fine of $750 and maximum of $150,000 for each work.

 Approval Date: April 2010 - Revision Date: March 27, 2017